SagarRawat24/provisioning-2teir-infrastucture/README.md

 -  Secure data or credentials sent between a website and a browser, or between two servers, by encrypting it using SSL certificate
 - Reduce thetime & manual Provisioning and increase collaboration within teams by using Terraform
 - Aurora PostgreSQL offers a powerful combination of performance, global reach, and cost-effectiveness.
 It delivers up to 3x the throughput of standard PostgreSQL and operates as a global database spanning multiple AWS Regions, ensuring fast local reads worldwide.
 Its serverless capability automatically scales resources based on demand, significantly reducing costs by eliminating over-provisioning and idle time.
 - Implement the Database in a private subnet for secure the credentias and data and oly accessible for instance
+- AWS WAF protects web applications from common exploits like XSS, SQL injection, and DDoS attacks.
+XSS rules block malicious scripts in user inputs, SQL injection rules prevent unauthorized database queries, and rate-based rules limit traffic to defend against DDoS or brute-force attacks.
+- Implement AWS Fault Injection Simulator (FIS) to perform Chaos Testing by simulating disk fill scenarios, helping to identify how the system behaves under resource exhaustion conditions and improve its resilience.